-The first step in understanding the effects of counterfeit drugs on the consumer and the industry, is to define exactly what is meant by a “counterfeit” drug.
-The United States Federal Food, Drug and Cosmetic Act defines а counterfeit drug as:
+The first step in understanding the effects of counterfeit drugs on the consumer and the industry is to define exactly what is meant by a “counterfeit” drug.
+The United States Federal Food, Drug, and Cosmetic Act define а counterfeit drugs as:

 “…а drug which, or the containers or labeling of which, without authorization, bears the trademark, trade name, or other identifying mark, imprint, or device or any likeness thereof, of а drug manufacturer, processor, packer, or distributor other than the person or persons who in fact manufactured, processed, packed, or distributed such drug and which thereby falsely purports or is represented to be the product of, or to have been packed or distributed by, such other drug manufacturer, processor, packer, or distributor.”

-This can apply in a variety of ways, from mislabeling of medication with the intent to replicate an authentic approved product to the far more dangerous practice of selling medication without the active ingredient, or adding an either insufficient or excessive amount of the active ingredient, or medication containing extraneous or harmful chemicals.
+This can apply in a variety of ways, from mislabeling medication with the intent to replicate an authentic approved product to the far more dangerous practice of selling medication without the active ingredient or adding either an insufficient or excessive amount of the active ingredient or medication containing extraneous or harmful chemicals.

 Counterfeit prescription drugs have boomed as an industry over the last twenty years, with an estimated market worth $75 billion a year worldwide.
 The World Health Organization (WHO) estimates that between 1% and 10% of drugs sold around the world are counterfeits, with as many as 50% in Asia and Africa.
 The International Criminal Policing Association (Interpol) however, estimates up to 30 percent of drugs sold worldwide are counterfeit.
 In the U.S. 80% of counterfeit drugs come from overseas, primarily from China and India.